Sustainable Constructional Steel scheme

 Why choose CARES?

-Achieving certification to ISO 14001 requires considerable effort and commitment from a company.
+Achieving certification to CARES SCS requires considerable effort and commitment from a company.
 It is often the beginning of improved process and business performance.
-CARES provides free marketing support to promote successful certification and allows a certificated firm to display the relevant CARES "quality mark" on publicity and stationery.
+CARES provide free marketing support to promote successful certification and allows a certificated firm to display the relevant CARES "sustainability mark" on publicity and stationery.
 All approved companies are automatically included in the CARES Approved Firms section of this website.

-Having invested so much in a management system which includes the requirements of both ISO 9001 and ISO14001 as well as controlling your processes to an extent which assures consistent achievement of product compliance, please entrust an assessment to a certification body that understands the product, processes and supply chain.
+Having invested so much time and effort in a management system which includes the requirements of ISO 9001, ISO14001 and ISO 45001 (or OHSAS 18001 until its withdrawal on 30th September 2021) as well as rigorously reviewing and controlling processes to a level which assures consistent achievement of product compliance, there is enormous value in entrusting this assessment to a certification body that understands constructional steel products, processes and supply chain.